RKlompUU/SCRIPTAnalyser/README.md

 #### Custom SCRIPT syntax

 Scripts can be specified using an extended SCRIPT language (which is a superset of the bytestring SCRIPT language).
-Visit https://vm100.cs.stir.ac.uk/~rkl/docu.php, or https://github.com/RKlompUU/SCRIPTWriter, for a description of the extended language's syntax.
+Visit <!-- https://vm100.cs.stir.ac.uk/~rkl/docu.php, or--> https://github.com/RKlompUU/SCRIPTWriter, for a description of the extended language's syntax.